 With consumption rising worldwide and conventional oil supplies declining, the need for a secure supply of oil from unconventional resources like Canada’s oil sands will continue to increase.
-In 2014, Canadian crude oil production was almost double its consumption.
 With the majority of reserves located in the oil sands, the resource has potential to become a key global supplier.

 Canada and the U.S.

 Oil sands reserves have helped diversify global supply, reduced reliance on more distant sources of oil and improved North American energy security – while supporting economic growth in Canada and the U.S. U.S. crude oil exports to Canada were 10 times higher in 2015 than five years ago.
 Meanwhile, Canadian oil exports to the U.S. have increased by about 40 per cent over the same time frame.
 Even with increased domestic oil supply, the U.S. will need to import oil.
 It’s not about how much oil the U.S. uses – it’s about the source of the oil.

 Canada’s oil and natural gas industry provide economic benefits across North America.
 More than 1,900 American companies directly supplied the oil sands and pipelines companies in the past two years.
 These included construction, electrical, engineering and equipment services (Source: CAPP).
 Canadian oil will find new paths to U.S. markets and continue to create jobs and wealth for Canadians and Americans.